ODonoghueLab/Minardo-Model/README.md

-Plotting the events on the z-score heat map:
+To plot the events on the z-score heat map:

 ```R